speleoalex/opsdatalogger/manuals/FluxyLogger-NASO_lcd-en.md

 ![datalogger](datalogger_lcd.png)

+1. Sensor
+2. micro SD
+3. usb/power port
+4. Backlight button
+5. Display

 # How to Start Recording

 - Connect the device via the USB port to a powerbank.
-- The two LEDs on the datalogger will flash for a few seconds alternately.
+- The firmware version appears on the display for a few seconds, then the sensor pre-heating phase starts for about 30 seconds.
+On the display, compare the time and current data with the words "Preheating".
 - After that, the acquisition will start.
 - The default acquisition time is 15 seconds.
 - Data will be saved in files on the SD card.
 The file name corresponds to the date and time of the start of acquisition.
-- In case of SD card read/write error, led1 and led2 will remain steadily on.
+- The number of consecutive positive gas detections appears on the top right of the display.
+The counting takes place after having detected a value greater than 10 ppm for at least 20 consecutive times.

 # Tracer